 Outside of the LPR process, significant safety and safeguards performance issues should be identified and addressed in a timely manner through the normal inspection and enforcement process.
 Within the context of the LPR, if significant issues need to be addressed at a higher management level, then staff and Chiefs should recommend management involvement.

-The SFFI shall evaluate the licensee’s performance in to the Agency Action Review Meeting (AARM) evaluation criteria given in Management Directive (MD) 8.14, Agency Action Review Meeting, Section F. The DFFI Chief shall determine, in coordination with if it is appropriate to recommend the licensee for AARM.
+The SFFI shall evaluate the licensee’s performance in regard to the Agency Action Review Meeting (AARM) evaluation criteria given in Management Directive (MD) 8.14, Agency Action Review Meeting, Section F. The DFFI Chief shall determine, in coordination with DFM, if it is appropriate to recommend the licensee for AARM.
 This information is not required to be entered into the LPR Facility Assessment Package.

-The SFFI shall distribute the LPR Facility Assessment Package to the staff of DFFI, , and PSB with inspection or licensing responsibilities at the applicable facility during the assessment period.
-The chart in Exhibit 3, “Inspection and Licensing Responsibility During Assessment Period,” should accompany the LPR Facility Assessment Package for each facility and communicate to the DFFI, , and PSB staff the areas to focus their review.
-The LPR Facility Assessment Package shall also be distributed to the applicable Branch Chiefs in DFFI, , and PSB.
+The SFFI shall distribute the LPR Facility Assessment Package to the staff of DFFI, DFM, and PSB with inspection or licensing responsibilities at the applicable facility during the assessment period.
+The chart in Exhibit 3, “Inspection and Licensing Responsibility During Assessment Period,” should accompany the LPR Facility Assessment Package for each facility and communicate to the DFFI, DFM, and PSB staff the areas to focus their review.
+The LPR Facility Assessment Package shall also be distributed to the applicable Branch Chiefs in DFFI, DFM, and PSB.

 The LPR Facility Assessment Package should be distributed to the applicable staff two business weeks prior to the scheduled LPR Development Meeting.

-Upon receipt of the LPR Facility Assessment Package, the DFFI and inspection and licensing staff, for the facility being assessed, shall provide feedback to the SFFI including input regarding the determination of an ANI.
+Upon receipt of the LPR Facility Assessment Package, the DFFI and DFM inspection and licensing staff, for the facility being assessed, shall provide feedback to the SFFI including input regarding the determination of an ANI.

 The SFFI should revise the LPR Facility Assessment Package to incorporate the assessment information collected from the staff.
-The SFFI should distribute the revised LPR Facility Assessment Package for each facility to the Chief, Program Support Branch, Project Manager, and Chiefs of the applicable DFFI branch and licensing and MC&A branch, prior to the LPR Development Meeting.
+The SFFI should distribute the revised LPR Facility Assessment Package for each facility to the Chief, Program Support Branch, DFM Project Manager, and Chiefs of the applicable DFFI branch and DFM licensing and MC&A branch, prior to the LPR Development Meeting.
 Branch Chief alignment is not required prior to the LPR Development Meeting.

 LPR Development Meeting.
 The purpose of the meeting is to develop and finalize the assessment and conclusions for the Licensee Performance Review.
-DFFI shall coordinate the LPR Development Meeting with an invitation to the appropriate staff and branch chiefs from DFFI, , and PSB.
+DFFI shall coordinate the LPR Development Meeting with an invitation to the appropriate staff and branch chiefs from DFFI, DFM, and PSB.
 The revised LPR Facility Assessment Package and the draft LPR Enclosure (provided in Exhibit 4, “LPR Enclosure Format”) should be distributed to meeting participants.

 The participants of the LPR Development Meeting shall discuss facility activities and the quality of performance during the assessment period for each of the specific performance areas.
 The participants may discuss a comparison of the current results to the previous LPR.
 A discussion for closing out the previous ANIs shall be included.
 For each performance area, participants should evaluate licensee performance using the factors provided in Section 06.04.
 Discussion of performance should be supported by specific references to the licensing reviews or inspection findings distributed over the assessment period.